Jackson finds right spot with West Greene

 Beau Jackson knew the time was right for him.

-When Brian Hanson decided to take the head football coaching position at South Allegheny High School, Jackson found an opportunity to add something to his bucket list.
+When Brian Hanson decided to take the head football coaching position at South Allegheny High School last month, Jackson found an opportunity to add something to his bucket list.

 Please log in, or sign up for a new account to continue reading.